 Boeing discloses US SEC probe over 737 MAX

-Boeing Co on Friday disclosed it was being investigated by the Securities and Exchange Commission over the 737 MAX accidents.

-REUTERS: Boeing Co on Friday disclosed it was being investigated by the Securities and Exchange Commission over the 737 MAX accidents.
+REUTERS: Boeing on Friday (Jan 31) disclosed it was being investigated by the Securities and Exchange Commission over the 737 MAX accidents.

 The U.S. plane maker said in a regulatory filing https://bit.ly/38XcQXC it was cooperating with the regulators and cautioned that any adverse results could have a further material impact on its financial position.